-Have you ever wondered what are the best overall diets?
-Here is our top review of the 5 best diets overall available today to help you achieve your weight loss goal.
+Have you ever wondered what the best diets are overall?
+Here is our top review of the 5 best diets available today to help you achieve your weight loss goal.

 A List of the 5 Best Diets Overall